-- Partition your hard drive and allocate separate partitions for program files and for data.
+- Partition your hard drive and allocate separate partitions for program files and data.

-- Format your hard drive as NTFS to improve chances of data recovery.
+- Format your hard drive as NTFS to improve the chances of data recovery.

 - Perform disk fragmentation every few months to keep the hard disk running at its optimal performance.